Gucchi Pulao

-What Is Gucchi?
+What Is Gucchi

 It is one of the most expensive foods available in the market.
+They are famous for their rich, nutty, and smoky taste.

-It is difficult to grow them commercially, therefore they are very expensive and available in limited quantities.
+It is difficult to grow them commercially.
+Therefore, they are very expensive and available in limited quantities.

-The interesting thing about these mushrooms is that they are always found in pairs and they grow under pine trees.
+The interesting thing about these mushrooms is that they are always found in pairs, and they grow under pine trees.

 You can read more about these mushrooms here.